 Why Penn State for Your Homeland Security Education

-Penn State offers a series of homeland security core courses that can provide you with a fundamental understanding of homeland security in a global context, and then you can choose a specialization: the general homeland security base program — which focuses on policy and organization — or options in cyber threat analytics and prevention, counterterrorism, public health preparedness, geospatial intelligence, information security and forensics, or agricultural biosecurity and food defense.
+Penn State offers a series of homeland security core courses that can provide you with a fundamental understanding of homeland security in a global context, and then you can choose a specialization: the general homeland security base program — which focuses on policy and organization — or options in cyber threat analytics and prevention, counterterrorism, public health preparedness, intelligence and geospatial analysis, information security and forensics, or agricultural biosecurity and food defense.

 The program offers many online certificates, including the Graduate Certificate in Homeland Security and Defense.
 The credits you earn in the certificate may be applied toward the Master’s in Homeland Security.
 Please consult with an academic adviser.

 The international track of Penn State's online Master of Professional Studies in Homeland Security, offered in partnership with the School of International Affairs, is based on state-of-the-art security research.
 You can learn to understand differences and commonalities between homeland, national, and international security, as well as the characteristics of homeland security in a global context and an all-hazards threat environment.
 This track can prepare you for a global career with excellent earning potential.

 Students may choose a concentration in business by taking elective courses from the online Master of Business Administration, offered through the Smeal College of Business.
 A business concentration can add to your learning experience and prepare you for the job market by exposing you to the principles and practices essential to modern management and strategic leading.

 Who Should Apply?

 The iMPS in homeland security degree is open to candidates who hold a bachelor's degree.
 The degree is ideal for federal, state, and local officials, and individuals in private industry looking for a background in homeland security topics.
 The program also serves international students interested in education from one of the leaders in homeland security studies in the United States.